barkode/pp3/README.md

 ### Client Goals

-- A simple program that users will want to use
+- A simple app that users will want to use
-- An program that meets the user’s needs
+- An app that meets the user’s needs

 ### Visitor Goals